foxglove/omgidl/README.md

 ## License

-foxglove/omgidl-support is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+foxglove/omgidl-support and its packages are licensed under the [MIT License](https://opensource.org/licenses/MIT).